SmogDr/edar_coursebook/docs/03-rprog2.md

 pathnames, all the code should work fine for the person you share with, even though they're running it on their own computer.
-Conversely, if you'd used absolute pathnames, none of them would work on another computer, because the "top" of the directory structure (i.e., for me, `/Users/brookeanderson/Desktop`) will almost definitely be different for your collaborator's computer than it is for yours.
+Conversely, if you'd used absolute pathnames, none of them would work on another computer, because the "top" of the directory structure (i.e., for me, `/Users/johnvolckens/`) will definitely be different for your collaborator's computer than it is for yours.

-If you're getting errors reading in files, and you think it's related to the relative pathname you're using, it's often helpful to use `list.files()` to make sure the file you're trying to load is in the directory that the relative pathname you're using is directing R to.
+If you're getting errors reading in files, and you think it's related to the relative pathname you're using, it's often helpful to use `list.files()` to make sure the file you're trying to load is in the directory guided by the relative pathname.

-### Diversion: `paste`
+### Tangent: `paste`

 This is a good opportunity to explain how to use some functions that can be very helpful when you're using relative or absolute pathnames: `paste()` and `paste0()`.

-As a bit of important background information, it's important that you understand that you can save a pathname (absolute or relative) as an R object, and then use that R object in calls to later functions like `list.files()` and `read_csv()`.
+It's important that you understand that you can save a pathname (absolute or relative) as an R object and then use that R object in calls to later functions like `list.files()` and `read_csv()`.
 For example, to use the absolute pathname to read the `heat_mort.csv` file in the `CourseText` directory, you could run:

 ```
 my_file <- "/Users/brookeanderson/Desktop/RCourseFall2015/CourseText/heat_mort.csv"
 heat_mort <- read_csv(file = my_file)
 ```

 You'll notice from this code that the pathname to get to a directory or file can sometimes become ungainly and long.
 To keep your code cleaner, you can address this by using the `paste` or `paste0` functions.
 These functions come in handy in a lot of other applications, too, but this is a good place to introduce them.

 The `paste()` function is very straightforward.
 It takes, as inputs, a series of different character strings you want to join together, and it pastes them together in a single character string.
-(As a note, this means that your result vector will only be one element long, for basic uses of `paste()`, while the inputs will be several different character stings.)
+(As a note, this means that your resulting vector will only be one element long for basic uses of `paste()`, while the inputs will be several different character stings.)
 You separate all the different things you want to paste together using with commas in the function call.
 For example:

 ```r